Section: Chapter 2 Board

 2.15.10 A majority of the Board member constitutes a quorum for the transaction of all business, but at least three (3) concurring votes is required to decide any question.

 2.16.00 Board Officers

-2.16.10 According to the State of Wyoming Statutes WS 22-18-302, Board officers shall consist of a president/chair, vice chairman, secretary, treasurer, and assistant treasurer.
+2.16.10 According to the State of Wyoming Statutes WS 22-18-302, Board officers shall consist of a president/chair, vice chairman, secretary, and treasurer.

 2.16.20 Each officer shall be elected annually by the Board.
-The position shall be for one-year until his/her successor has been elected and qualified, death, resignation, or removed by a majority vote of the Board for nonattendance and nonperformance.
+The position shall be for one year until his/her successor has been elected and qualified, or until death, resignation, or removal by a majority vote of the Board for nonattendance and nonperformance.

 2.16.30 Board Officer shall perform designated duties (see Appendix C).

 2.17.00 Regular Meetings

 2.17.10 Monthly Board meetings shall be held on the third Tuesday of every month.